-Eurofins' real-time PCR test for Zika virus is designed to detect and measure ribonucleic acid (RNA).
+Eurofins Biomnis and Eurofins Viracor's real-time PCR tests for Zika virus are designed to detect and measure ribonucleic acid (RNA).
 RNA is extracted from the specimen and reverse transcription of viral RNA to DNA is used.
 With the help of the polymerase chain reaction (PCR), a laboratory method used to make very large numbers of copies of short sections of DNA from a very small sample of genetic material, the number of DNA copies obtained is amplified and enables specific genes of interest to be detected or measured.